 By equipping your business with the right point-of-sale (POS) system, your customers can make their purchases quickly and securely using whatever form of payment they prefer.
-This can result in more sales and happier customers, both of which can lead to financial success.
+This can result in more sales and happier customers, which can lead to financial success.
 In addition, a POS system gives you an advantage because it allows you to use the latest payment-related technologies as they become available.
 Choosing a system can be a daunting task because so many options are available, but this Balboa Capital blog post can help.
 It is the ultimate guide to POS systems.

 History of the cash register.